Female suspect fatally shot after shooting at Joel Osteen's Lakewood Church

 Finner said the child with the woman was hit and is in critical condition at Children's Texas.

-A 57-year-old man was also shot in the leg or hip and is being treated at the hospital.
+A 57-year-old man was also shot in the leg and is being treated at the hospital.

 "Of course, we're devastated.
 We don't understand why these things happen," Osteen said.
 "We're going to pray for the 5-year-old little boy, the lady who is deceased and the other gentleman.
 We're going to stay strong and continue to move forward."